b-knight/StatExplore/README.md

 </div>

-For example, let's create some data:
+For example, let's create some data using R:

 ```R
 x = c(0, 1, 2, 3, 4)